tripl-ai/arc/docs-src/content/patterns/index.md

 pq.write_table(table, '/tmp/data/example.parquet')
 ```

-The suggestion then is to use the `environments` key to only execute the difference test whilst in testing mode:
+The suggestion then is to use the `environments` key to only execute the `EqualityValidate` stage whilst in testing mode:

 ```json
 {